bvinoth186/notes/cheat.md

 - For any route table local route cannot be edited or deleted
 - if both NAT Gateway and VPC endpoint is associated with same route table, VPC endpoint always takes the precedence.
 - VPC endpoints doesnt support cross region S3 requests
-- if route table has both NAT gateway and VPC endpoint route, if you want to access S3 from private Ec2, NAT gateway always takes the precedence. it will not communicate via internet which NAT Geteway.
+- if route table has both NAT gateway and VPC endpoint route, if you want to access S3 from private Ec2, VPC endpoint always takes the precedence. it will not communicate via internet which NAT Geteway.
 But if the S3 in the different region then communication will be over NAT Gateway. since VPC endpoints doesnt support cross region S3 requests
 - in VPC endpoint, we can add a policy to restrict access to certain S3 bucket and certain actions. by default policy allows all actions.
 - In NACL if SSH allowed in inbound and SSH denied in outbound and ephemeral allowed in outbound - SSH will work
 - when you SSH to EC2, inbound port is 22 and outbound port in ephemeral